-A specialized file is used to actually remove enamel, with special attention paid to not reaching the root of the tooth.
-A cosmetic surgeon will take images of your teeth beforehand to make sure that enamel can be safely removed to avoid tooth pain.
+A specialised file is used to actually remove enamel, with special attention paid to not reaching the root of the tooth.
+A cosmetic dentist will take images of your teeth beforehand to make sure that enamel can be safely removed to avoid tooth pain.

 You can think of dental bonding like plastering a hole in a wall.